 The availability of a very capable web server in the main printer board is unique and makes it the only real 'all in one' board.
 Others board are using an external computer, frequently a RaspBerry Pi to run the Octoprint Web server.

-Having such a capable brain in a low cost machine as the Fisher is unique on the 3D printer market.
+Having such a capable brain in a low cost machine as the Fisher was unique on the 3D printer market.

-It shall be noted that the main developments for the Duet used in the Fisher were not done by RepRapPro nor the board designer, but by independent programmers, the Delta Geometry and automatic calibration by David Crocker (DC42) and the Web server by Christian Hammacher (zombiepantslol).
+It shall be noted that the main developments for the Duet used in the Fisher were not done by RepRapPro nor the board designer, but by independent programmers, the Delta Geometry and automatic calibration by David Crocker (DC42) and the Web server by Christian Hammacher.
+The original developer(T3P3) and David Crocker then joined forces to Develop Duet Ethernet and Duet WiFi and improve documentation.

 The Duet had initially scarce documentation but this have evolved with Duet WiFi where you can find relatively exhaustive documentation (sometimes also for older boards) on Duet3D site.

-An important information is also the calibration of the Analogic converter, required to improve the accuracy of the temperature measurement.
+An important information is also the calibration of the Analogic converter on Duet 0.6 and Duet 0.8.5, required to improve the accuracy of the temperature measurement.
 All my calibration shown that the theoretical temperatures were off by more than 10°C (this adds to thermistor inaccuracy).
+See https://www.duet3d.com/wiki/Connecting_thermistors_or_PT1000_temperature_sensors.
+This BOARD calibration is automatic on Duet WiFi and Duet Ethernet.

-I developed a page on the configuration of the Web interface (a bit obsolete)
+I developed a page on the configuration of the Web interface (obsolete)